What is an Irezumi (Japanese) Tattoo?

 The setting stylized the elements of the earth themselves, and the wind was portrayed in this wonderful art, blowing diagonally and powerfully; breezes swirled and eddied, clouds rolled and tumbled, and the water crashed and flowed.

 It was born: a complete universe of patterns, for use exclusively in adorning the most precious canvas of all, the human form.
-This was the Japanese tattoo.
+This became known as traditional Japanese tattoos.

 The Japanese example, for instance, uses the force of the dominant hand to push the needles into the skin, and remove them, leaving behind a permanent mark caused by push, puncture, and pain.

-The left hand stretches the skin taut like a drum, and a little rhythm is tapped out that is unique to this form of tattooing, also known in Japan as “tebori.”
+The left hand stretches the skin taut like a drum, and a little rhythm is tapped out that is unique to this form of tattooing, also known in Japan as “tebori tattoo.”

 The horishi were open to experimenting with the American tattoo machine once Japan’s borders were open to outside influence and the tattoo machine had since been invented.